erkobridee/lab-nodejs/javascript/test-runner/karma/README.md

 * Must have [PhantomJS](http://phantomjs.org/) installed

-> on Mac for example, unzip on `/Application/phantomjs`
+> Download, unzip file in some accessible directory and add `/bin` subdirectory to PATH environment variable.
 >
-> edit your .bach_profile and add
+> On Mac for example, unzip on `/Application/phantomjs` and edit your `.bach_profile` with the following sample

 ```bash
 export PHANTOMJS_HOME=/Application/phantomjs